francois-berder/francois-berder.github.io/_posts/2022-02-19-thread-concurrency-bugs-detector.markdown

 This is still a work in progress.
 To get quick results, I wrote the logic in Python and relied heavily on existing programs.
 I am using cflow to build the call graph for each task.
 To find global variables, I modified a little bit [smatch](http://smatch.sourceforge.net/) by creating a new check that analyses each expression and writes its results in an external file in JSON format.
 I have not published yet my work.

 I am thinking about rewriting everything in C using only sparse.
-It would make a lot easier to distribute this tool but while I am still in an exploratory phase this is not my priority.
+It would make a lot easier to distribute this tool but while I am still in an exploratory phase but this is not my priority.